 Some misinformed puppy owners believe that feeding puppies more will make them grow bigger.
 However, this is not the case.
 Feeding a puppy more may affect their rate of growth.
 They may become overweight or even obese as a puppy, for instance.
-But this won’t affect the puppy’s growth when they reach adulthood.
+But it won’t affect the puppy’s growth when they reach adulthood.
 They’ll still be whatever size they were originally going to be.
 In fact, too much food may mean that they are overweight when they hit adulthood.

 12. Some Breeds Are Just Friendly

-A few breeds out there are known for their friendliness – to the point that people consider them to be innately friendly.
+A few breeds out there are known for their friendliness, to the point that people consider them to be innately friendly.
 However, this isn’t always the case.

 Some breeds have fewer innate territorial instincts than others, which often makes them less aggressive and more trusting of strangers.
-But that doesn’t mean that this breed will be innately friendly – they still require socialization.
+But that doesn’t mean that this breed will be innately friendly; they still require socialization.

 Any dog breed can potentially become aggressive if they are not socialized properly.
-Don’t get a breed like a Golden Retriever under the misconception that they’ll be innately friendly without significant socialization.
+Don’t get a breed like a Golden Retriever under the misconception that they’ll be naturally friendly without significant socialization.
 You will still need to take your puppy out and about to get them used to people!

-13. It’s Easy to Tell When a Dog is Sick
+13. It’s Easy to Tell When a Dog Is Sick

-14. Smaller Dogs Are Better with Children
+14. Small Dogs Are Better With Children

-Firstly, smaller dogs are more likely to be harmed by small kids.
-A child can easily hurt a Shih Tzu if they lay on them or try to pick them up.
-A hurt dog is very likely to lash out and bite the child.
+On the other hand, toy dogs are more likely to be harmed by small kids.
+A child can easily hurt a Chihuahua if they accidentally lie on them or they fall when trying to pick them up, for example.
+A hurt dog is likely to lash out and bite the child.
 After all, they want the child to stop hurting them!
 Most dog bites of children fall into this category.
 Fortunately, these aren’t usually severe; they’re more like “warning bites” to make the child stop hurting them.

-Secondly, small dogs are also more likely to be scared of small children.
-This may be because a child previously injured them, or the dog knows the child may injure them.
-Many smaller dogs are quite untrusting of smaller children for this reason.
+Additionally, some small dogs are more likely to be scared of small children.
+This may be because a child previously injured them, or the dog knows that the child may injure them.
+Many small dogs are quite untrusting of small children for this reason.
 They may hide or snap at a young child, for instance.

 15. Dogs Shouldn’t Growl